Prisoners (Temporary Discharge for Ill-Health) Act 1913: Unintended consequences

 The act also handed the WSPU an issue on which to campaign and rail against other parts of the British establishment, in particular the Church of England.
 During 1913, the WSPU directly targeted the Bishop of Winchester, Edward Talbot; the Archbishop of Canterbury, Randall Davidson; the Bishop of London, Arthur Winnington-Ingram; the Archbishop of York, Cosmo Gordon Lang, and the Bishops of Croydon, Lewes, Islington and Stepney.
 Each one was picketed by deputations at their official residences until granted an audience, during which the church leaders were asked to protest against forcible feeding.
 Norah Dacre Fox led many of the deputations on behalf of the WSPU, which were widely reported in The Suffragette.
 At one point, the Bishop of London was persuaded to visit Holloway personally in connection with allegations of female prisoners being poisoned during force feeding.
 The Bishop made several visits to the prison, but this came to nothing, and his public statements said that he could find no evidence of ill treatment during force feeding – indeed, he believed that force feeding was carried out "in the kindest possible spirit" – was seen by the WSPU as collusion with the government and prison authorities.
 If the WSPU had been hoping to win support from the church for their wider cause by pressing on the issue of forcible feeding, they were disappointed.
 The church chose not to be drawn into a battle between the WSPU and the authorities, and maintained the party line that militancy was a precursor to forcible feeding and militancy was against the will of God, therefore the church could not act against forcible feeding.

 Research indicates that the act did little to deter the activities of the suffragettes.
 Their militant actions only ceased with the outbreak of war and their support for the war effort.
 However, the start of the war in August 1914, and the ending of all suffragette activities for the duration of the war, meant that the full potential impact of the Cat and Mouse Act will never be known.

+Legacy

+The whole act was repealed for England and Wales by section 54(2) of, and part I of the fourth schedule to, the Prison Act 1952 (15 & 16 Geo.
+6 & 1 Eliz.
+2. c.
+52) and for Scotland by section 43(2) of, and the fourth schedule to, the Prisons (Scotland) Act 1952 (15 & 16 Geo.
+6 & 1 Eliz.
+2. c.
+61).

+In 2017, the Cat and Mouse Library opened in Islington.
+The library's name recognize the sacrifices endured by Suffragettes imprisoned in Holloway Prison, which used to stand nearby.